 Service animals are permitted on the college campus and in its facilities.
 A service animal means any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing, providing minimal rescue or protection work, pulling a wheelchair, fetching dropped items or providing assistance with balance and stability.
 To be permitted on campus, a service animal must be specifically trained to perform a service function.
 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.

-Please contact the Office of Student Disability Services/ADA at (256)-306-2630 with questions.
+Please contact the Center for Student Disability, Counseling, & Support Services at (256)-306-2630 with questions.